 How to Become a Paid Caregiver for Your Loved One Through Medicaid

 To keep clients living at home longer — even once they need some assistance — all 50 states and the District of Columbia offer some kind of program through Medicaid that lets clients choose a family caregiver who is paid with Medicaid funds.
-In many states they can choose a friend or family member, often an adult child or spouse, to be their designated caregiver.
+Many programs are “participant-driven,” which means participants can choose who will take care of them and Medicaid will pay for some or all of the cost.

 “The vast majority of older adults want to stay in their homes as they age, and allowing them to pay a friend or family member to help with their daily needs can make that possible,” said Susan Reinhard, senior vice president of AARP’s Public Policy Institute.
 “The pandemic provided a push for states to expand this option, and we hope many of them will make their policy changes permanent.

-“Paying family caregivers is a solution that saves states money and meets the growing need for long-term care.”
+“Paying family caregivers is a solution that saves states money and meets the growing need for long-term care,” she added.

 How to Become a Paid Caregiver for a Family Member